We’re bringing

 READ ONLand Sinks

 Georgia’s natural land sinks - including 22 million acres of working forests and rich coastal wetlands - sequester 46 Mt of CO2 each year, offsetting 27% of total emissions in the state.
-It’s just as critical to increase our capacity to sequester carbon as it is to reduce emissions elsewhere.
+It’s critical to increase our capacity to sequester carbon as we reduce emissions elsewhere.

 READ ONTransportation